BESTenergytrade/simply/doc/source/pricing_strategies.rst

     \mathrm{current\textunderscore price} &= (\mathrm{buy\textunderscore price} / \mathrm{final\textunderscore price}) ^{sign(\mathrm{energy})} * \mathrm{final\textunderscore price}\\

-The second parameter symmetric_bound_factor describes the convergence price of the  current price.
-Therefore a symmetric bound factor of 0.5 means prices will not go below 50% of the final price, no matter how far in the future the planned market interaction is.
+The second parameter *symmetric_bound_factor* describes the convergence price of the  current price.
+Therefore a *symmetric_bound_factor* of 0.5 means prices will not go below 50% of the final price, no matter how far in the future the planned market interaction is.
 In these cases the harmonic pricing is symmetric, meaning that in the case of selling the price will not go beyond 200% of the final price.
-The form of the function is mirrored in this case. e.g. symmetric bound factor of 50% and half life index of 1 will lead to:
+The form of the function is mirrored in this case, e.g. *symmetric_bound_factor* of 50% and half life index of 1 will lead to:

 .. math::